department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/sitewide-content-intake-form.md

   - [ ] 6 months
   - [ ] 1 year

-### Will this new product be released incrementally (for instance 25% of users initially)?
+### Will you release this new product incrementally (for example, release to 25% of users to start)?
   - [ ] Yes
   - [ ] No